ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 1. the distributed identifier of the Issuer (or its resolved key manifest),
 2. the expected name of the Artifact (i.e. the Feed),
-3. the list of service identities of trusted TS.
+3. the list of service identities of trusted SCITT instance.

 When presented with a Transparent Claim for the Artifact, they verify its Issuer identity, signature, and Receipt.
 They may additionally apply a validation policy based on the protected headers present both in the Envelope or in the countersignature and the Statement itself, which may include security-critical Artifact-specific details.

 Some Verifiers may systematically resolve the Issuer DID to fetch their latest DID document.
 This strictly enforces the revocation of compromised keys: once the Issuer has updated its document to remove a key identifier, all Claims signed with this `kid` will be rejected.
 However, others may delegate DID resolution to a trusted third party and/or cache its results.

-Some Verifiers may decide to skip the DID-based signature verification, relying on the TS's Registration policy and the scrutiny of other Verifiers.
-Although this weakens their guarantees against key revocation, or against a corrupt TS, they can still keep the Receipt and blame the Issuer or the TS at a later point.
+Some Verifiers may decide to skip the DID-based signature verification, relying on the SCITT instance's Registration policy and the scrutiny of other Verifiers.
+Although this weakens their guarantees against key revocation, or against a corrupt SCITT instance, they can still keep the Receipt and blame the Issuer or the SCITT instance at a later point.

 # Claim Issuance, Registration, and Verification